flutter/packages/packages/two_dimensional_scrollables/README.md

 children lazily in a `TwoDimensionalViewport`.
 This widget can

 - Scroll diagonally, or lock axes
-- Build infinite rows and coolumns
+- Build infinite rows and columns
 - Apply decorations to rows and columns
 - Handle gestures & custom pointers for rows and columns
 - Pin rows and columns